persinammon/poke-app/README.md

 # Pokémon Social App

-This web application allows users to sign up and play Pokémon.
+This web application allows users to sign up and play competitively with Pokémon.

 ### Functionality